Schwarzen/colormydesktop/README.md

 # Color-My-Desktop
-A simple tool for creating, managing, and applying custom color palettes to a custom gnome-shell theme, and GTK apps theme, with options for creating/applying vesktop, Zen-browser, and youtube themes with your colors,<br>
+An easy to use tool for creating, managing, and applying custom color palettes to an auto generated gnome-shell/ KDE-Plasma / GTK apps theme.
+With options for creating/applying Vesktop, Zen-browser, and Youtube themes with your colors,<br>
-allowing for easy and uniform customization of the shell colors and gtk/(some)non gtk - apps on GNOME
+allowing for easy and uniform customization of your desktop environment.

 <img src="https://github.com/user-attachments/assets/6422dd01-cafa-432b-8a62-0f71a348aa6f" width="60%"/>